The Coldest Game: Critical response

 Demetrios Matheou from the Screen Daily wrote: "This Cold War thriller [...] features a fruity premise and respectable talent on either side of the camera [...]
 And yet the end result of what is a clearly enthusiastic enterprise is remarkably average."
 He noted that the potential of a movie combining "spy intrigue, the historical crisis and the renowned temperament of the chess elite", obviously evoking the Fischer-Spassky match, was wasted.
 He had some praise for Pullman and Więckiewicz's performances and found the scenes depicting the pair's drunk escapade "effective", but also stated the chess matches were "a botched business, presented with no logic or tension".
 "A clunky script and endemic hyperactivity in all departments results in the kind of film that is more guilty pleasure than edge-of-seat thriller".

-John Serba, writing for the Decider, gave the movie a negative review, centering his critism on Pullman's character, which he considered cartoonish and hammy.
+John Serba, writing for the Decider, gave the movie a negative review, centering his criticism on Pullman's character, which he considered cartoonish and hammy.
 "A couple of the twists [...] are pretty good.
 The movie is reasonably strong down the stretch as it meets but doesn't surpass expectations of its genre.
 It's slickly produced in the sense that it has the clean, digital look of a production with a low budget that's trying to look expensive.
 It's fine.
 But the movie hinges on Pullman", whose "characterization of a hopeless boozer is so far over the top, it makes Charles Bukowski look like Ned Flanders.
 His character as written is thin-shaved lunch meat, and he just stacks up the ham."

 Common Sense Media, which rates movies based on their family-friendliness, gave the movie 1 out of 5 stars because of high amounts of violence (4/5), language (4/5) and drinking, drugs and smoking (5/5).